jondavies00/millenium-falcon-challenge/README.md

 ### Tests

-To run the tests install poetry and do the following:
+To run the backend tests, just do `make test`
-1. `cd core`
-2. `pytest tests`

 ### The Frontend